-There is a recent trend #mariekondo and #sparkjoy that had inspired many Singaporeans since the Netflix series Tidying Up With Marie Kondo was released in Jan 1 this year.
+There is a recent trend #mariekondo and #sparkjoy that had inspired many Singaporeans since the Netflix series Tidying Up With Marie Kondo was released on Jan 1 this year.
 The beginning of the year coincides with the Spring Cleaning for Chinese New Year.
-Many shared on social media how they took the extra miles to clear their wardrobes, bookshelves and store rooms, etc. and only keep things that sparks joy.
+Many shared on social media how they took the extra miles to clear their wardrobes, bookshelves and store rooms, etc. and only keep things that spark joy.

-Back in 2011 I remembered I was very impressed by The Happiness Project of Gretchen Rubin where the idea of decluttering is indeed a worthy Happiness Project.
-In 2015 Marie Kondo’s book The Life-changing Magic of Tidying Up had spurred me into action to declutter my working desk.
+Back in 2011, I remembered I was very impressed by The Happiness Project of Gretchen Rubin where the idea of decluttering is indeed a worthy Happiness Project.
+In 2015 Marie Kondo’s book The Life-changing Magic of Tidying Up spurred me into action to declutter my working desk.
 But nothing prepared me for the experience two years ago in December 2016.

 The time had come that my family was ready to move, or right-sized to a nicer place, but smaller in terms of floor area (without burning a big hole in the pocket).
-The thought of having to get rid of my love – books, cassette tapes, CDs, crafts, photo albums, souvenirs that were accumulated over my adult working life was utterly unthinkable, painful and scary.
+The thought of having to get rid of my love – books, cassette tapes, CDs, crafts, photo albums, and souvenirs that were accumulated over my adult working life was utterly unthinkable, painful and scary.
 Besides, there were things that I treasured such as toys my son grew up with, his kindergarten crafts for Mother’s Day, and the sentimental things I inherited from my late parents.
 Deciding what to keep, what to discard, what to give away and who to give to, was like going through a baptism of fire.
-Those things were part of my life, my pride and even reason for my existence!
+Those things were part of my life, my pride and even the reason for my existence!
 Unwilling to admit openly, I was a hoarder with obsessive-compulsive disorder!

-Wouldn’t it be easier just to follow Marie Kondo’s suggestion to keep the things that sparks joy?
+Wouldn’t it be easier just to follow Marie Kondo’s suggestion to keep the things that spark joy?
 No, that method would not have worked for me.
 I had to part with things even if they spark joy, albeit reluctantly, as my new home was much smaller.